ing-bank/baker/docs/design/cats-effect-removal-phases.md

 3. **Ref/state abstraction hardening**
    - Refactor stateful paths in `recipeinstance` package to rely only on local abstractions (not direct Cats constraints).
-   - Ensure listener signaling (`awaitEvent`, `awaitCompleted`) does not assume fiber cancelation behavior unavailable in `CompletableFuture`.
+   - Ensure listener signaling (`awaitEvent`, `awaitCompleted`) does not assume fiber cancellation behavior unavailable in `CompletableFuture`.

 4. **Timeout and scheduler unification**
    - Centralize timeout/sleep/scheduled retry in one backend-aware scheduler adapter.